srmadscience/mongodb-charglt/README.md

 # mongodb-charglt
-Mongo implementation of Charglt
+Mongo implementation of [Charglt](https://github.com/srmadscience/voltdb-charglt), but on MongoDN

-* Has the  basic functionality of charglt, but is missing stuff  - see TODO
+It Has the  basic functionality of charglt, but is missing stuff  - see TODO
 ## TODO

 * Feed to downstream systems